Seferovic8/Bosnian-News-Articles-Dataset-from-klix.ba/README.md

 ## Accessing the Dataset

-You can access and explore the dataset on [GitHub](https://github.com/yourusername/yourrepository) or on [Kaggle](https://www.kaggle.com/yourusername/yourdatasetname).
+You can access and explore the dataset on [GitHub](https://github.com/Seferovic8/Bosnian-News-Articles-Dataset-from-klix.ba) or on [Kaggle](https://www.kaggle.com/datasets/salihseferovic/bosnian-news-articles-dataset-from-klixba).

+---

+This dataset is intended solely for research purposes and is not affiliated with or endorsed by klix.ba.